xupefei/XNA-4.0-Content-Compiler/README.md

-﻿__XNA 4.0 Content Compiler__ Compile to .xnb your texture files, audio files and SpriteFont files without adding to the Content project.
+__XNA 4.0 Content Compiler__ Compile to .xnb your texture files, audio files and SpriteFont files without adding to the Content project.
 Very Usefull in tools to create content for a game.

 Compile (All supported by XNA):